RedPitaya/Documentation/developerGuide/fpga/advanced/device_tree.rst

 For detailed information on using the overlay script, see:

 - :ref:`overlay_util` - Quick reference for command-line usage
-- :ref:`overlay_detailed` - Comprehensive guide with advanced examples
+- :ref:`fpga_advanced_loading` - Comprehensive guide with advanced examples

 Manual Loading